4. To take a proactive role in developing and maintaining community infrastructure and services to all; and

 Minister Mulder did also formally reply to an ACA member and Epping North resident, Amanda Meyers, who wrote to him after the fire to complain about the untenable situation the road infrastructure placed us in during the emergency.
 His reply is below:

-People can sign an online petition to the Senate at http://www.communityrun.org/p/
+People signed an online petition to the Senate at http://www.communityrun.org/p/